xapian/xapian-docsprint/glossary.rst

  sometimes known as "Okapi BM25" since it was first implemented in an academic IR system called Okapi.

+**BM25+**
+ The weighting derived from the BM25 weighting formula.
+BM25+ is an improvement over BM25 weighting scheme.
+It adds a lower-bound to Term Frequency normalization.
+ Thus, it can be generally called as "Lower-bounded BM25".
+Originally proposed by Lv-Zhai in CIKM11 paper, BM25+ has been proved to be more effective than BM25 in the tests conducted by Lv-Zhai.

 **Boolean Retrieval**
  Retrieving the set of documents that match a boolean query (e.g. a list of terms joined with a combination of operators such as AND, OR,